-Contractors who operate within Alaska State Park units are expected to assist in achieving this mission.
+Contractors who operate within Alaska Department of Fish and Game, Division of Sport Fish facilities are expected to assist in achieving this mission.
 Customer service is central to the permitted operation.
-As such, the Contractor is expected to develop and implement methods for responding to visitor needs in a helpful, professional and courteous manner, giving timely and friendly information and assistance, and doing those things necessary to ensure that visitors have a safe and enjoyable stay in the park unit.
+As such, the Contractor is expected to develop and implement methods for responding to visitor needs in a helpful, professional and courteous manner, giving timely and friendly information and assistance, and doing those things necessary to ensure that visitors have a safe and enjoyable stay in the facility.

-The Contractor is responsible for providing site supervision at the Park to ensure public use, enjoyment, and safety.
-Contractor's staff must be on-site and available to answer questions and perform other public services for a minimum of two hours during peak daylight operating hours each day of the operating season.
+The Contractor is responsible for providing site supervision at the Facility to ensure public use, enjoyment, and safety.
+Contractor's staff must be on-site and available to answer questions and perform other public services for a minimum of ten hours during peak daylight operating hours each day of the operating season.

 In responding to violations of state and local laws, regulations and ordinances, the Contractor has the same authority as a private citizen.
-Contractors cannot enforce state or local laws, but should be knowledgeable of applicable park regulations, fish and game regulations, or other applicable state regulations or laws, and should report violations of regulations to the appropriate law enforcement authorities.
+Contractors cannot enforce state or local laws, but should be knowledgeable of applicable facility regulations, Fish and Game regulations, or other applicable state regulations or laws, and should report violations of regulations to the appropriate law enforcement authorities.

-The Contractor will be expected to inform visitors of the rules and regulations applicable to public use in park units.
-If the Contractor needs assistance in dealing with unruly, criminal, and other behavior that creates public safety concerns, the Contractor shall gather as much information as possible on the violator without jeopardizing his or her own safety, and contact the nearest appropriate law enforcement authority.
+The Contractor will be expected to inform visitors of the rules and regulations applicable to public use in the facility.
+If the Contractor needs assistance in dealing with unruly, criminal, and other behavior that creates public safety concerns, the Contractor shall gather as much information as possible on the violator without jeopardizing his or her own safety and contact the nearest appropriate law enforcement authority.

-The Contractor shall take reasonable measures to prevent and discourage vandalism, theft, and disorderly conduct within the park unit.
-The Contractor shall be responsible for reporting acts of vandalism or destruction of state or personal property to the project manager, after notifying the appropriate law enforcement authority.
-The project manager shall be notified within 24 hours when such acts are discovered.
+The Contractor shall take reasonable measures to prevent and discourage vandalism, theft, and disorderly conduct within the facility.
+The Contractor shall be responsible for reporting acts of vandalism or destruction of state or personal property to the project director, after notifying the appropriate law enforcement authority.
+The project director shall be notified within 24 hours when such acts are discovered.